ibmz-community-cloud/zAnalytics/README.md

       ![alt text](images/click-python3.png "Click Python3")

-The Jupyter Notebook will connect to your Spark on z/OS instance automatically and will be in the ready state when the Python 3 indicator in the top right-hand corner of the screen is clear.
+The Jupyter Notebook will connect to your Analytics Instance automatically and will be in the ready state when the Python 3 indicator in the top right-hand corner of the screen is clear.

 ![alt text](images/python3-indicator.png "Python3 Indicator")